deliveroo/deliveroo.engineering/_guidelines/git.md

 1. Automatic Table of Contents Here
 {:toc}

+## Naming branches, commits, and pull-requests

+We orchestrate most of our work using a ticketing system (Jira).
+Assuming a ticket ID'd `AB-123` and titled "Install the Mr Fusion",

+- The branch should be named `AB-123/install-the-mr-fusion`.
+The case of the ticket ID and the slah are important.
+- All commits pertaining to the ticket should include the ticket ID in the commit message.
+The prefered format is `AB-123: Install the Mr Fusion`.
+- The pull request title should include the ticket ID.
+The prefered format is as for commit messages.

+_Rationale_: having a consistent convention enables integrations.
+For instance, the above ensures that commits and PRs are reported into Jira, making it possible for someone to traverse links to read a story's implementation instead of searching.

 ## Force Pushing

 Force pushing is one of the _destructive_ functions of git in that it unconditionally overwrites the remote repository with whatever you have locally, possibly overwriting any changes that a team member has pushed in the meantime.